aws/amazon-documentdb-odbc-driver/README.md

 ### Installing on Windows 10 or Windows Server 2019

-1. Run `DatabaseODBC32-[version].msi` or `DatabaseODBC64-[version].msi` to install the Database ODBC Driver.
+1. Run `DatabaseODBC32-[version].msi` or `DatabaseODBC64-[version].msi` to install the Amazon DocumentDB ODBC Driver.
 2. [Configure the DSN entries](./docs/user/windows_configure_dsn.md) using ODBC Data Source Administrator.

 ### Installing on macOS Catalina or macOS Big Sur

-[iODBC Driver Manager](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads) should be installed before installing the Database ODBC Driver on macOS.
+[iODBC Driver Manager](http://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/Downloads) should be installed before installing the Amazon DocumentDB ODBC Driver on macOS.

-1. Run `DatabaseODBC-[version].pkg` to install the Database ODBC Driver.
+1. Run `DatabaseODBC-[version].pkg` to install the Amazon DocumentDB ODBC Driver.
 2. [Configure the Driver and DSN entries](./docs/user/mac_configure_dsn.md).

 ### Installing the 32-bit deb file on Ubuntu 20.04 64-bit

-The 32-bit dependencies need to be installed before installing the Database ODBC Driver on Ubuntu.
+The 32-bit dependencies need to be installed before installing the Amazon DocumentDB ODBC Driver on Ubuntu.

 ```
 sudo dpkg --add-architecture i386